Stalking Victor Hugo in Paris: Bon Vivant, Famous Writer, and Secret Interior Decorator

 Highlights of the Victor Hugo Museum in the Marais

 The museum is intended to give visitors a sense of what Hugo's daily existence might have looked like.
 Thematic rooms are arranged with furniture and works of art that Hugo created or are from his personal collections.
+It's an intensely personal experience visiting.
+You might feel almost voyeuristic.

 The curators imagined the museum as a chronological journey across Hugo's tumultuous life.
 It's organized into three main periods: "before exile," "exile," and "after exile."